Thegamer-sudo/workshop_system/README.md

 2. Open the project in your development environment (e.g., Visual Studio Code )

-3. Set up the database (if applicable)
+3. Set up the database (if applicable.)

 4. Run the application